jet/dotnet-templates/propulsion-projector/README.md

         # cosmos specifies the checkpoint store details (if you have specified 3x EQUINOX_COSMOS_* environment vars, no arguments are needed)
         dotnet run -- -g default -t topic0 es cosmos
 //#endif // kafka && esdb
+//#if   sss
+        # `-g default` defines the Projector Group identity - each id has a separate checkpoint in the Checkpoints Table
+        # `-t topic0` identifies the Kafka topic to which the Projector should write
+        # ms specifies the source details (if you have specified SQLSTREAMSTORE_CONNECTION and/or SQLSTREAMSTORE_CONNECTION_CHECKPOINTS environment vars, no arguments are needed)
+        dotnet run -- -g default -t topic0 ms
+//#endif // kafka && sss

 3. To create a Consumer, use `dotnet new proConsumer` or `dotnet new proReactor --source kafkaEventSpans`
 //#else // !kafka